 Once you have answered each of these questions, you’re ready to start integrating your chosen APIs and tailoring them to suit your specific needs.

 Salesforce implementation company, MagicFuse, can set up any of the APIs mentioned above or build bespoke integrations to suit your business needs.
-Our aim is to ensure you maximise the potential of your Salesforce Org, so that your business is efficient, connected, and future-proof.
+Our aim is to ensure you maximize the potential of your Salesforce, so that your business is efficient, connected, and future-proof.